(Agent Cooper with the dwarf-spirit or ‘Man from Another Place’ in the Black Lodge, in Twin Peaks)

 To further demonstrate that ‘Drukpa’ is ultimately derived from extra-terrestrial sources, Grant also asserts that the Tibetan word Drukpa is synonymous with the word ‘Dropa’ or ‘Dzopa.

 Dropa is the name given to a set of mysteriously un-locatable, supposedly ancient and extra-terrestrial circular stone disks, which the 1980 book Sun Gods in Exile claimed were the handiwork of a tribe of diminutive alien-and-human-ancestor hybrids called the Dropa/Dzopa whose progenitors came to Earth from Sirius centuries ago.
-The book’s author, a Dr Karyl Robins-Evans, explains in his book that these earthbound extra-terrestrials had been living in Tibet for centuries and recounts the details of an expedition he undertook to visited these non-humans.
+The book’s author, a Dr Karyl Robins-Evans, explains in his book that these earthbound extra-terrestrials had been living in Tibet for centuries and recounts the details of an expedition he undertook to visit these non-humans.
 Turning ET anthropologist during the trip, Robins-Evins studied these beings’ unique language, history and customs and even became baby-daddy to their queen, after which he promptly left and abandoned her like any good human asshole would.
 Eight years later, however, the book’s true author David Agamon/Gamon would go on to reveal that his entire book was a hoax (something any Tibetologist would have realized in eight minutes, not eight years, incidentally).
 Dr Karyl Robins-Evans and all of his notes about the Dropa/Dzopa were completely fabricated by Gamon as part of an elaborate gag based on earlier sketchy reports about the existence of supposed space stones in China.
 Gamon’s pictures of Dzopa tribesmen were mis-attributed photographs of very human Tibetans and ‘Dropa/Dzopa’ rather than being the name of a ‘legendary tribe of the mountains of Tibet’ appeared to be little more than a bastardization of the Tibetan word for nomadic pastoralists (‘brog pa, pronounced something like Drokpa).

 (Waddell’s 1895 text on Tibetan Buddhism called ‘Lamaism’)